Unfairdoor/DES222-Task2/index.md

 ![Screenshot of NASA's APIs](NASA Api's.png)

 The following is a Process Documentation outlining how I'm building my Project.

+### The Idea

+The Mars Rovers have always facinated me.
+They're the modern version of astronaughts, a millenial's explorer, and following their exploits scratches that itch of exploring the unknown.

 ![University of the Sunshine Coast Logo](USC%20logo.PNG)